Cray-HPE/docs-csm/upgrade/prepare_for_upgrade.md

    Found no active BOS sessions.
    Checking for active CFS sessions.
    Found no active CFS sessions.
-   Checking for active CRUS upgrades.
-   Found no active CRUS upgrades.
    Checking for active FAS actions.
    Found no active FAS actions.
    Checking for active NMD dumps.